Is Chronic Knee Pain Impacting Your Life?

 Conservative Treatment Options

-Typically jumpers knee responds very well to conservative care options such as rest, OTC medications and physical therapy for acute conditions of patellar tendonitis.
-The therapist will work to strengthen the knee joint, but sometimes if the problem has been long standing these cases can be very difficult for both the clinician and the patient.
-If patients failed to progress with therapy, surgical intervention typically was only option left, to “release” the tendon, which has shown limited success?
+Typically jumpers knee responds very well to conservative care options such as rest, OTC medications, and physical therapy for acute conditions of patellar tendonitis.
+The therapist will work to strengthen the knee joint, but sometimes if the problem has been long-standing these cases can be very difficult for both the clinician and the patient.
+If patients failed to progress with therapy, surgical intervention typically was the only option left, to “release” the tendon, which has shown limited success?
 Now, there are other non-surgical options utilizing the body’s own ability to heal itself naturally.